facebookresearch/ParlAI/parlai/crowdsourcing/tasks/fast_acute/README.md

 # Fast ACUTE

+**NOTE**: this code is a nearly feature-complete version of the code in [`parlai.mturk.tasks.acute_eval`](https://github.com/facebookresearch/ParlAI/tree/master/parlai/mturk/tasks/acute_eval), which will be deprecated soon.
+The only missing features in this version are the ability to run ACUTE-Evals on ParlAI tasks (datasets), as well as minor differences with rendering conversations in HTML using the analysis script.
+Use the old version of this task if those features are needed.

 The scripts in this directory will allow you to run all the steps of [ACUTE-Eval](https://github.com/facebookresearch/ParlAI/tree/master/parlai/crowdsourcing/tasks/acute_eval) with one simple command.
 Two types of Fast ACUTE can be run:
 1. The base version (`run.py`), which includes having models chat with each other (known as "self-chats")
 1. A variant that skips self-chats (`run_no_self_chat.py`)